PaarthB/Interview-Practice---Software-Engineering-Internships/README.md

 - Check if two Linked Lists intersect
 - Sum two linked lists into another Linked List (left to right and right to left).
 - Check if a Linked List has cycles, and output the first node (HARD)
-- Check if a Linked List is a palindrome
+- Check if a Linked List is a palindrome (HARD)

 ## Most important Miscellaneous:
 - Print all permutations of a word/string (HARD) *O(N!))*